September is Suicide Prevention Month

 Greenleaf Family Center provides mental health services at our offices and online for individuals, families and couples.
 We can help if you or someone you know is experiencing suicidal thoughts or is exhibiting any of the warning or risk factors above.
 Please visit us at www.greenleafctr.org/family-individual-counseling.

-Thank you to NAMI for providing a large portion of the content, resources and research for Greenleaf’s 2025 Suicide Prevention Month campaign.
+Thank you to NAMI for providing resources and research for the 2025 Suicide Prevention Month campaign.